 To volunteer in COVID-19 food supports, click here.

 The Social Planning Council of Ottawa builds connections and capacity in the community using a community development approach that brings people and organizations together to take action on social issues.
-As part of its’ pandemic response, the Social Planning Council of Ottawa has been supporting a network of ethno-cultural senior groups with grocery shopping and food delivery, particularly in priority neighbourhoods – serving 86 households to date with more each week.
-To find out more contact email@example.com or visit the website here.
-Click here to read the overall SPCO COVID-19 response and access links to additional community resources.
+As part of its’ pandemic response, the Social Planning Council of Ottawa has been supporting a network of ethno-cultural senior groups with grocery shopping and food delivery, particularly in priority neighbourhoods – serving over 1000 households during the pandemic.
+To find out more contact [email protected] or visit the website here.